brentarias/qhsm/README.md

 This library provides a .Net adaptation of the `QHsm` and `QHsmWithQueue` base classes, which come from [Samek's QP Framework](http://www.state-machine.com/).
 These are base classes that allow a simple and direct implementation of finite-automata, hierarchical state-charts.
-The current Visual Studio solution supports .Net Core 3.X, but this code was originally created for .NET Core (RC1-update2).
-In other words, it will work with all versions in-between if needed.
+This code was originally created for .NET Core (RC1-update2), and has been updated to work with .NET Core 10.
+Nevertheless a Visual Studio 2019 solution, from the original inception, still remains.

 This adaption has two primary goals: